 6. Work from bed.

-Some smaller RVs or vans may be equipped with essentials only, and there may not be room for a separate dinette, desk or couch.
+Some smaller RVs or vans may be equipped with essentials only.
+Because of this, there may not be room for a separate dinette, desk or couch.
 In this case, the traveler may choose to work from bed, propped up with pillows.
 Some may even choose to create a sort of desk over their bed, which is an incredible use of space.

 7. Create a custom desk space.